Airbus A350: Undercarriage

 Airbus adopted a new philosophy for the attachment of the A350's main undercarriage as part of the switch to a composite wing structure.
 Each main undercarriage leg is attached to the rear wing spar forward and to a gear beam aft, which itself is attached to the wing and the fuselage.
 To help reduce the loads further into the wing, a double side-stay configuration has been adopted.
 This solution resembles the design of the Vickers VC10.

 Airbus devised a three-pronged main undercarriage design philosophy encompassing both four- and six-wheel bogies to stay within pavement loading limits.
 The A350-900 has four-wheel bogies in a 4.1 m long bay.
 The higher weight variant, the A350-1000 uses a six-wheel bogie, with a 4.7 m undercarriage bay.
-French-based Messier-Dowty provides the main undercarriage for the -900 variant, with titanium forgings from Kobelco, and UTC Aerospace Systems supplies the −1000 variant.
+French-based Messier-Dowty provides the main undercarriage for the -900 variant, with titanium forgings from Kobelco, and UTC Aerospace Systems supplies the -1000 variant.
 The nose gear is supplied by Liebherr Aerospace.

 Systems

 Honeywell supplies its 1700 hp HGT1700 auxiliary power unit with 10% greater power density than the TPE331 from which it is developed, and the air management system: the bleed air, environmental control, cabin pressure control and supplemental cooling systems.
 Airbus says that the new design provides a better cabin atmosphere with 20% humidity, a typical cabin altitude at or below 6000 ft and an airflow management system that adapts cabin airflow to passenger load with draught-free air circulation.

-The ram air turbine, capable of generating 100 kilovolt-ampere, is supplied by Hamilton Sundstrand and located in the lower surface of the fuselage.
+The ram air turbine, with a nominal power of 50 kilovolt-amperes, is supplied by Hamilton Sundstrand and located in the lower surface of the fuselage.
 In light of the 787 Dreamliner battery problems, in February 2013 Airbus decided to revert from lithium-ion to the proven nickel-cadmium technology although the flight test programme will continue with the lithium-ion battery systems.
 In late 2015, A350 XWB msn.
 24 was delivered with 176 lb lighter Saft Li-ion batteries and in June 2017, fifty A350s were flying with them and benefiting from a two-year maintenance schedule instead of NiCd's 4–6 months.

 Parker Hannifin supplies the complete fuel package: inerting system, fuel measurement and management systems, mechanical equipment and fuel pumps.
 The fuel tank inerting system features air-separation modules to generate nitrogen-enriched air to reduce the flammability of fuel vapour in the tanks.
 Parker also provides hydraulic power generation and distribution system: reservoirs, manifolds, accumulators, thermal control, isolation, software and new engine- and electric motor-driven pump designs.
 Parker estimates the contracts will generate more than US$2 billion in revenues over the life of the programme.